ovaleanu/arc/kind_arc.md

 You will also need Helm v3 installed.
 For installation details, check [here](https://helm.sh/docs/intro/install/#from-homebrew-macos).

 ### Connect Kind to Azure Arc

+To connect a Kubernetes cluster to Azure, the cluster administrator needs to deploy agents.
+These agents run in a Kubernetes namespace named `azure-arc` and are standard Kubernetes deployments.
+The agents are responsible for connectivity to Azure, collecting Azure Arc logs and metrics, and watching for configuration requests.

 First you need to register Arc resource providers.